Ashley Young makes Aston Villa return after snubbing Burnley

 What was said?

+“It feels amazing to be back, it feels like I’ve not left,” Young told VillaTV.
+“I’m just delighted to be back, seeing some old faces, being back at the training ground, seeing the facilities and how well they’ve grown.

+“You can see how much the club has evolved since my time and I’m just ready to get down to work now.”

-“Ashley brings with him a wealth of experience of top-level football both at club and international level and he is joining having just won a league championship in Italy," Villa head coach Dean Smith told the club's website.
+Villa head coach Dean Smith told the club's website: “Ashley brings with him a wealth of experience of top-level football both at club and international level and he is joining having just won a league championship in Italy.

 “He is a player who can play in a number of positions and, having spoken to him at length, I know he is determined to make a real impact with us this season.”